sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 One positive of what had come to pass, for what little positive you could see of it, was that it seemed that whatever bottleneck had kept you from the usage of magic had lifted.

-Though you had moved your magic training and learning to a part of the Crimson Forest a reasonable ways off the beaten track (enough that you could rest easier about anyone unexpectedly becoming a victim of another emotionally-induced magical surge), you quickly mastered basic magical spells and began to tap into the magics that were closely tied to your soul... and those that powered the body you possessed.
+You had moved your magic training and learning to a part of the Crimson Forest a reasonable ways off the beaten track - Having seen what the magic you possessed was capable of, you were wary of causing accidental harm to someone because you were still learning to control the amount of energy you put into your magic.
+You quickly mastered basic magical spells and began to tap into the magics that were closely tied to your soul... and those that powered the body you possessed.

 Though Ralsei was unavailable to guide you, as he wished he were able - currently helping Kris and Susie to fulfill the prophecy and prevent what he called 'The Roaring' - Seam found time on occasion to nudge you toward discovering your latent soul magic.
 He was also able to show you how to summon 'bullets' - pure magic energy condensed into a shape befitting the caster, full of intent.